wesionio/docs/whitepaper/more.rst

-Of course, this part of the work in the future is likely to involve more implementable developers in the design and application by rewarding Vokens.
+Of course, this part of the work in the future is likely to involve more implementable developers in the design and application by rewarding wesions.

 The Hidden Wiki: